-Committee's Mission: To provide APWA members with resources and a forum for exchanging and developing ideas, knowledge, and technologies for minimizing the impact and consequences for disasters.
-It also intends to foster recognition of public works' important role(s) in emergency management, including its strong involvement in mitigation and recovery, as well as influencing public policies that will strengthen the ability of government at all levels to better address disaster management.
+Committee's Mission: To provide APWA members with resources and a forum for exchanging and developing ideas, knowledge, and technologies for mitigating from, preparing for, responding to, and recovery from all hazards (manmade and natural disasters).
+The committee also intends to foster recognition of public works' important role(s) in emergency management.

 Today, as recognized First Responders, we are an integral part of the “All-Hazards” and “Whole Community” approach to both emergency management and homeland security.We are constantly being reminded that we must be prepared to stand on our own for the first 72 hours.
 Change will continue to be forthcoming for public works professionals.
 Technological and policy changes in our daily operations and emergency management will be dotted across our future.
 Committee members represent APWA on many diverse committees on some of these issues such as: